Technigo/project-weather-app/README.md

 ✓ The presentation of the data should be in the specified format.

-✓ The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
+✓ The page should be responsive, mobile first.

-✓ Steps 1 & 2 should be done together and step 3 should be done in branches
+✓ You should work in pair using branches.

 ## The problem

 We worked according to the instructions and used stack over flow and google to solve some of the problems we approached.
-If there was more time, we would have made the code more efficiant and solve the timezone problem.
+If there was more time, we would have made landing page prettier.

 ## View it live